Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the UK Skyrmion Project EPSRC Programme Grant (EP/N032128/1).
 R.A.P acknowledges funding from EPSRC's Centre for Doctoral Training in Next Generation Computational Modelling, (EP/L015382/1).
 R.A.P and H.F. acknowledge the use of the IRIDIS High Performance Computing Facility, and associated support services at the University of Southampton, in the completion of this work.
+Contributions of J.A.T.
+Verezhak and A. \v{S}tefan\v{c}i\v{c} to the crystal growth work at the University of Warwick are gratefully acknowledged.